It was the ultimate

 The evolution of Tom. |

-When the short proved
+When the short proved a success and

-a success and was nominated for the Academy
+was nominated for the Academy Award for

-characters.
-Holding a competition amongst their colleagues to come up with new
+a competition amongst their colleagues to come up with new names for the pair,

-names for the pair, John Carr ultimately won with the suggestion of Tom and
+ultimately won with the suggestion of Tom and Jerry.
+Tom’s design was altered

-Jerry.
-Tom’s designed was altered and streamlined as the series went on,
+and streamlined as the series went on, changing him from a realistic cat to

-of detail in his features.
-Jerry, however, changed very little.
+however, changed very little.

 ![]() |